Business cards are a quick and convenient way to tell others about yourself and your company, but are you aware of how we got to that point?

 So, what was the birthplace of business cards?
 Their inception can be traced back to China, which also invented gunpowder, the toothbrush, and the compass.
 It also makes sense that paper was invented in China since the first cards were made out of paper.

 Of course, the cards weren’t used for doing business back then.
-They were used more as a way to tell other people about yourself and acted as a sort of introduction and acknowledgment that two people have met.
+They were used more as a way to tell other people about yourself and acted as a sort of introduction and acknowledgement that two people have met.

 These cards were actually one of the earliest forms of advertisements, though they advertised people, not products.
 They were only available to members of the upper class and royalty, who used the cards to announce their arrival to the hosts.
 In essence, these were the actual ‘visiting cards’ used for announcing an intention to meet up.